Overview

 - do not put your feet or hands on a radiator or under hot water to warm them up

-- do not smoke or have drinks that have caffine in them - this can affect the flow of blood in your fingers and toes
+- do not smoke, have drinks that contain caffeine, or take medicine for a blocked nose (decongestants) – these can affect the flow of blood in your fingers and toes

 - do not scratch or pick at your skin